 The Board shall continue to attentively monitor ongoing developments and remains committed to take all appropriate steps to mitigate any potential negative impact that might arise as consequence of the pandemic.
-To this effect the board of directors have concluded that the borrower company group will have adequate resources, including, if required, access to existing bank facilities to enable it to continue in operation over the foreseeable future as a going concern.
+To this effect the board of directors have concluded that the company will have adequate resources, including, if required, access to existing bank facilities, and the support of the parent company to enable it to continue in operation over the foreseeable future as a going concern.